This is one of three views of Piazza

 and in plate 172 (Spedale di S. Giovanni).

-The focus of this plate is on the Baptistery, but Vasi took the opportunity for showing the hieroglyphs of the obelisk and a
+The subject of this plate is the Baptistery, but Vasi took the opportunity for showing the hieroglyphs of the obelisk and a

 view of the Men's Ward of the hospital.

 According to tradition S. Giovanni in Laterano had been the first parish church of Rome.
 Vasi had depicted the Basilica in Book III so he dedicated a view to the Baptistery in his introduction to the Parish Churches of Rome in Book VI.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Obelisco Egizio; 2) Spedale di S. Giovanni; 3) Battisterio.
 1) and 2) are shown in detail in other pages.
 The small map shows also 4) the location of Roman baths which were found inside some old buildings in 1936.